-1. Jack Edwards is the Swift Designated Safeguarding Lead (DSL) delegating to Jodi Feerick in the role of Deputy Designated Safeguarding Lead (DDSL) who will carry out the role of DSL, reporting to Jack Edwards.
+1. Jack Edwards is the Swift Designated Safeguarding Lead (DSL) delegating to the role (recruitment in progress) of Deputy Designated Safeguarding Lead (DDSL) who will carry out the role of DSL, reporting to Jack Edwards.

 Safeguarding will be a shared responsibility between both the DSL and DDSL.

 2. The DDSL, DSL & Safeguarding Board Representative have overall accountabilities for all policies and procedures relating to safeguarding, welfare, Prevent Duty, and British Values.
 Specific duties are highlighted within this policy, but the DDSLs will implement all necessary measures to develop and maintain a culture of safeguarding and welfare.

 3. There are 7 Designated Safeguarding Officers (DSO’s): Jessica Jones, Amy Langwith, Rachel Howard, Jayne Hipkiss, Stuart Beer, Sara Lewis and Lisa Merricks.
 These 8 officers will deputise for the DSL/DDSL in their absence.
 They will have responsibility for upholding and promoting the aims and purpose of this policy, supporting the DSL/DDSL & Board Representative to develop and maintain a culture of safeguarding and to complete the specific tasks referred to in this policy.

 This policy relates to all activities of Swift ACI (referred to as “Swift” from herein).

 All stakeholders working with, working for, or in learning with Swift are expected to comply with this policy, including employers.
 For the avoidance of doubt, all contracts entered into by Swift will be covered by this policy, including those for contract, volunteers and contractors.

 This policy will apply from the initial engagement of all relationships with stakeholders.
 This includes the recruitment process for Learners and apprentices, employees, volunteers and contractors.